 Even in a traditional sales sense, I don’t like to think of selling as a skill within itself.
 I prefer to think of it as having a conversation.
 That’s all sales is.
 You’re having a conversation with someone.

-In treatment admissions centers, you should always be practicing your conversation skills.
+In a treatment admissions department, you should always be practicing your conversation skills.
 Treatment can provide a career and a learning opportunity for many people.
 So take this seriously because without the personal touch of a voice on the other end of the phone, it is very difficult to keep clients coming in to a treatment facility.

 Thanks for reading.
 Feel free to contact us at any time for any reason.